pantheon-systems/documentation/source/content/guides/switch-drupal-recommended-upstream.md

 Double-check the files before going forward to make sure no bugs were introduced.

 If you modified upstream files, the `-Xtheirs` flag will drop your changes.
-In that case you should [manually resolve conflicts](/git-resolve-merge-conflicts#manually-resolve-conflicts).
+You should [manually resolve conflicts](/git-resolve-merge-conflicts#manually-resolve-conflicts) to fix this issue.

-Once you applied the upstream updates (either via the dashboard or after solving merge conflicts) you are now in the Drupal with Composer upstream.
+After you apply the upstream updates, either using the Dashboard or after solving merge conflicts, you are will be in the Drupal with Composer upstream.

 ## See Also